dliebner/syncthing-simple-installer-win/README.md

 # Syncthing Simple Installer for Windows

-A simple PowerShell script to install and configure [Syncthing](https://syncthing.net/) as a background daemon on Windows.
+A simple PowerShell script to install and configure [Syncthing](https://syncthing.net/) as a Scheduled Task on Windows.

 I created this because I couldn't find another small, easily auditable script that gets Syncthing running reliably as a service.